#thinning shears professional

 “Need a light?”

 A sudden voice in the night.
 Gruff, deep and husky.
-Johnny jumped away from the wall, startled, teeth almost biting through the filter paper.
+Soap jumped away from the wall, startled, teeth almost biting through the filter paper.
 Goosebumps riddled his skin, hair stood on at the ends.
 He whipped around, wide-eyed and his heartbeat pounding against his chest like a rabbit’s.
 A silhouette emerged from the night.
 Appeared suddenly as if he manifested from the surrounding darkness.
 The edges of him blended well in the night like a pencil sketch, barely there.
 He stepped out into the dimmed light of the flood lamps above the exit door.
 Face eclipsed in shadow, white skull gleaming.

-Johnny stood paralyzed as the skullfaced figure walked closer to him.
+Soap stood paralyzed as the skullfaced figure walked closer to him.
 Slowly, deliberately.
 He was a towering, hulking behemoth of man; built like a brick house.
 Dwarfing the Scotsman with his sheer size as he stepped beside him.
-Johnny thought himself pretty muscular but even he was nothing comparison.
+Soap thought himself pretty muscular but even he was nothing comparison.
 He realized then and there that ‘big, scary bloke’ was a descriptive understatement.
 He hoped that the man didn’t hear what he had said at the bar.
-Johnny was frozen in place with eyes blown out like saucers, adrenaline pumping through his bloodstream.
+Soap was frozen in place with eyes blown out like saucers, adrenaline pumping through his bloodstream.
 The natural instinct to run coursed through his body.
 But his feet stayed rooted to the ground, like they were made of concrete.
 Fear shot through his body like a cold bullet.
 And he wondered if the man could smell it, like a predator could.

-Johnny's mouth opened to say something, anything to thank him.
+Soap's mouth opened to say something, anything to thank him.
 But his throat was hoarse, mouth dry and the words never came out.
 Instead he thumbed the flint wheel until it struck and bore a tiny flicker of fire.
-The man watched with interest as Johnny lifted it up to his mouth.
+The man watched with interest as Soap lifted it up to his mouth.
 The amber flame reflected in the deep set eyes behind the skull mask.
 Dark as black tourmaline.
-Shakily, Johnny lit the filter tip of it.
+Shakily, Soap lit the filter tip of it.
 Killed the little flame as he flipped the top back on and took a drag of his cigarette.
 A burst of nicotine on his taste buds, shooting up to his brain as smoke filled his mouth.
 He exhaled it, letting it pour out from parted lips.

-With as much courage he could muster, Johnny turned around and held out the zippo to return it.
+With as much courage he could muster, Soap turned around and held out the zippo to return it.
 Dark eyes never left his face as the man grabbed it.
 Fingertips brushing again, gloves against clammy skin.
-Johnny swallowed – hard.
+Soap swallowed – hard.
 He swiftly turned around and leaned back against the wall.
 The man next to him followed suit.
-Johnny kept his gaze to the ground, not wanting to catch the man’s eyes.
+Soap kept his gaze to the ground, not wanting to catch the man’s eyes.
 Wishing he could melt into the wall and disappear.
-He could feel the man’s eyes on him every so often, stealing small glances at him from the corner of his eye as Johnny smoked.
+He could feel the man’s eyes on him every so often, stealing small glances at him from the corner of his eye as Soap smoked.
 The man was still and silent as they took in the night, loitering together in the tenfoot.
 The man reminded him of the sit-and-wait type of predators in nature documentaries.
 Hiding just out of plain sight.
 Waiting patiently.
 But for what?

-Johnny took another drag of his cigarette, letting his head brew it over.
+Soap took another drag of his cigarette, letting his head brew it over.
 Then a moment of boldness as he offered the lit cigarette to the man next to him.
-Tilting his head, the man plucked the cigarette from Johnny and held it between his thick digits.
+Tilting his head, the man plucked the cigarette from Soap and held it between his thick digits.
 With his other hand, the man rolled his mask up, the balaclava sitting just below his nose.
 Revealing pale skin and a sharp underjaw, cleanly shaven.
 A scar marred across thin pink lips.
-It was Johnny’s turn to watch him now.
+It was Soap’s turn to watch him now.
 Gawking as the man lifted the cigarette to his mouth and inhaled, the tipped ember burning brighter with his intake.
 With a slow exhale, the smoke tumbled out from his lips like a dragon’s breath.
 Coiling up and around, catching the light before dissipating into the cool night.

 Those same eyes that pinned him in place, narrowed as they darted away from his face, moving back and forth.
 As if thinking to himself, processing it all.
 Weighing out his options.
 The man was quick to step back, moving away.
 And without a word, he turned on his heel and walked away.
 Down the tenfoot and disappeared into the night.
-Johnny finally breathed and slumped against the wall, not trusting his legs.
+Soap finally breathed and slumped against the wall, not trusting his legs.
 Hands shaky, mouth dry as he gasped for air.
 His clouded mind was unable to grasp what just happened and what led up to it.
 He rubbed a hand down his face and sighed, exhaustion and confusion settling in.
-Johnny didn’t know how long he stayed there in the tenfoot by himself, staring up at the moonless night.
+Soap didn’t know how long he stayed there in the tenfoot by himself, staring up at the moonless night.

 The exit door opened with a grinding squeak and he turned to see Gaz squinting at him from the doorway, ballcap in hand.